Generation X: South Africa

 In South Africa, Gen Xers spent their formative years of the 1980s during the "hyper-politicized environment of the final years of apartheid".

 Arts and culture

 Music

 Gen Xers were the first cohort to come of age with MTV.
 They were the first generation to experience the emergence of music videos as teenagers and are sometimes called the MTV Generation.
-Gen Xers were responsible for the alternative rock movement of the 1990s and 2000s, including the grunge subgenre.
-Hip hop has also been described as defining music of the generation, particularly artists such as Tupac Shakur, N.W.A., and The Notorious B.I.G.
+Gen Xers were responsible for the alternative rock movement of the 1980s and 1990s, including the grunge subgenre.